-The Community Center for the Blind and Visually Impaired presents our quarterly workshops for young adults aged fourteen to twenty-four.
-Each workshop will focus on specific aspects for our youth of today to help them advance in their educational and career experiences throughout the year.
+Community Center for the Blind and Visually Impaired presents quarterly workshops for young adults aged fourteen to twenty-four.
+Each workshop focuses on specific aspects of today's youth to assist them with their educational and career pursuits throughout the year.

-Transitioning from high school to college to a career can be a daunting task even for sighted youth today.
-With attendance to the YAGA workshops offered by CCBVI, this transition can be guided and stress free for both students and guardians alike.
-With the tools for financial aid and college applications, education in self-advocacy, and career building skills activities, each step in this curriculum is geared to enable success for all attendees.
+The transition from high school to college to a career can be daunting.
+Participation in YAGA workshops facilitates a smooth transition, reducing stress for both students and guardians alike.
+Given the tools for financial aid and college applications, education in self-advocacy, and career building skills activities, each step in this curriculum is geared towards success.

-Students in high school will gain knowledge on coursework requirements needed for entry into the college of their choice, best practices for taking and organizing physical and digital notes, accessing textbook information, and communicating effectively with instructors and administration within their own school.
+High school students gain knowledge on coursework requirements needed for entry into the college of their choice, best practices for taking and organizing physical and digital notes, accessing textbook information, and communicating effectively with instructors and administration within their own schools.

-YAGA workshops will also include tours of workplaces eager to hire persons with disabilities, opportunities to intern at local places of business as well as real-world interview practice.
-Staff at CCBVI will also give tips and tricks for proper attire for the business world depending on situations.
+YAGA workshops also include tours of workplaces eager to hire persons with special needs, opportunities to intern at local businesses as well as real-world interview practice.
+CCBVI staff shares tips and tricks for proper business attire depending on situations.

 Spring Workshop: April 25-26 2020

 April 25, 10:00 AM - 4:00 PM, April 26, 10:00 AM - 2:00 PM

 Exploring internships, careers, and interviews.